sudo-julia/devenv/README.md

 ### Scripts

+> Note: builtin scripts are not currently in a working state, so use at your own risk.
+> `devenv` itself should work fine, though.

 All scripts run by devenv take two arguments, even if they're not used.
 This way, scripts run by "all" can implement minor flow control with the language name.
 Scripts can also use the new project name to create directories based on the new project.